 Other Options than Medicare Advantage

-Another option besides Medicare Advantage is Medicare Supplement Insurance also a Medigap policy.
-Nevertheless, you should understand that Supplement Insurance coverage is different from Medicare Advantage coverage.
+Another option besides MA is Medicare Supplement Insurance also a Medigap policy.
+Nevertheless, you should understand that Supplement Insurance coverage is different from MA coverage.

 Supplement Insurance helps cover healthcare costs for things like copayments, coinsurance, and deductibles.
 If you have extensive healthcare needs and often are visiting the doctors, Medigap could be a great option for your Medicare coverage.